nemui/submodule-test-repo/README.md

-Repository with submodules to test changelog
+Repository with submodules to test changelog.
+Contains library-a.